 All the work that is needed to let eXtinction Rebellion Netherlands function as an organisation is divided over several circles.
 Every circle is a small autonomous group.
 Below you will find an overview of the circles of eXtinction Rebellion Netherlands.

 For more information about local groups, check out the local groups page.
 To organise the work within a local group, a local group can decide to work with working circles as well.

-Action & Logistics is in charge of organising actions and all their logistics.
+The action circle is in charge of supporting local and affinity groups with organising actions.
 They take a leading role in carrying out the actions proposed by XRNL.
 They work closely with Legal to look at the legality and legal implications of the actions they plan.
 As part of the logistics, they arrange all the (non-art) materials for actions, and make sure that other necessary circles are involved and informed about the actions taking place.
 They carry out actions in the name of XR, and make sure that various actions are carried out in the Netherlands that comply with the 10 principles and values.

 Arts in Action is responsible for the creation of posters, flyers, banners and other artistic expressions that contribute to the visibility of XR.
 They are a group of theatre makers, musicians and artists who exchange ideas on how to bring creativity to XR actions.
 They organise material days and creative workshops in coordination with Action & Logistics and Outreach & Training on what materials and artistic input are needed for actions and training purposes.
 They have full creative freedom to create new XR materials, taking into account the existing XR branding.
 Arts in Action ensures that XR Netherlands develops a strong visual language and expresses itself in creative and memorable ways.